-When it comes to buying a new car, knowing about the history of your new wheels is key.
-One of the things to check is whether the car has been written off in the past.
+When it comes to buying a new car, knowing about the history of your new wheels is key as it can impact your insurance costs.
+To learn more about how to save on car insurance, check out our dedicated piece.
+For the purpose of this piece, we've taken a look a car write offs.
+One of the things to check with a new car is whether it has been written off in the past.
 As part of your checks, you might come across different classifications of write-offs, like Cat S and Cat N, but are not sure what they mean.
 We've broken down each classification so that you know what to look out for when purchasing your next car.

 👉 What is an insurance write-off?